 "Listen First Project is taking heroic steps to get people to talk to each other." - The Hill

-Listen First Project encourages conversations that prioritize understanding the other and inspires hope for a stronger society one Listen First Pledge and Conversation at a time.
+Listen First Project encourages conversations that prioritize understanding and inspires hope for a stronger society one Listen First Pledge and Conversation at a time.
 LFP drives the Listen First movement to mend the frayed fabric of America by bridging divides.
-The Listen First movement is promoted coast to coast by 50+ organizational members of our Listen First Coalition as well as local Listen First chapters in schools, communities, and workplaces.
+The Listen First movement is promoted coast to coast by 60+ organizational members of our Listen First Coalition as well as local Listen First chapters in schools, communities, and workplaces.
 LFP also recognizes businesses and political leaders who champion the Listen First movement.

 Started on a bus in Africa.